dessalines/thumb-key/CONTRIBUTING.md

 ## Adding translations

-You can find the translations in the `app/src/main/res/values-{locale}/strings.xml` file.
+You can add translations via [weblate](https://hosted.weblate.org/engage/thumb-key/), or add translations manually in the `app/src/main/res/values-{locale}/strings.xml` file.

 You can open it in android studio, right click and click open translations editor or you can directly edit the files.